favieok/TECH_GIRLIES_PROJECT/README.md

 4. Click the "Search" button to view the translation

 CONTACT
-For questions, suggestions, or feedback, please contact us at [].
+For questions, suggestions, or feedback, please contact us at [PurpliX, Treasure081, ].